Symmetries in Machine Learning I

 The outputs are invariant under transformation of the inputs by \(\phi_{\alpha}\), so the outputs \(y\) associated to \(x\) and \(\phi_{\alpha}(x)\) would be the same for all \(\alpha\).

-The outputs are covariant under under \(\phi_{\alpha}\) - which qualitatively means that the outputs associated to \(x\) and \(\phi_{\alpha}(x)\) are related in a known way.
+The outputs are covariant under \(\phi_{\alpha}\) - which qualitatively means that the outputs associated to \(x\) and \(\phi_{\alpha}(x)\) are related in a known way.

 Denoting our symmetry actions \(\phi_{\alpha} : X \rightarrow X\) by \(\phi_{\alpha} \cdot x\) we have the requirements that the optimal \(f\) given the cost function should satisfy.